sanskrit/raw_etexts/mixed/ebhAratI-sampat/purANAni/mahApurANAni/agnipurANam.md

 of the body are next described, and a chapter is then devotedto the value of particular trees, planted round dwellings.
 Sometrees are good on the south side of the house, others on thenorth, and so on.
 The effect of particular fieldcrops on thesanitary condition of houses is also described.
 But the wholesubject is disposed of in 73 ślokas.
 Another set of the samenumber of slokas is devoted to the effect of mantras as meansof curing diseases and promoting longevity (283rd).
 Dhanvantari then quotes the words of Átreya with reference tocertain highly efficacious recipes, supplementing the same byothers of his own, and next enters upon the subject of elephants,their good points and defects, and the medicines most appropriatefor diseases to which they are subject.
-The subject is named*Gajayurveda*, and is explained by one called Pálakápya, whois elsewhere said to be a saint (muni) or an alias of Dhanvantarihimself; but inasmuch as the narrator of chapter 285th isDhanvantari, and he is made to say that the Gajáyurvedawould be explained by Pàlakápya, and the latter, instead ofaddressing Śuśruta, makes Ḷomapáda, king of Anga, the reciever of his instructions, and at the close of chapter 291st Agnidistinctly says that the instructions regarding horses hadbeen imparted by Śálihotra to Śuśruta, and those regardingelephants had been communicated by Pálakápya to the kingof [Anga](# "शालिहोत्रःसुश्रुताय हयायुर्वेदमुक्तवान् ।पालकाप्याङ्गराजाय गजायुर्वेदमब्रवीत् ।") the obvious inference is that the two names indicatenot the same but two different persons.
+The subject is named*Gajayurveda*, and is explained by one called Pálakápya, whois elsewhere said to be a saint (muni) or an alias of Dhanvantarihimself; but inasmuch as the narrator of chapter 285th isDhanvantari, and he is made to say that the Gajáyurvedawould be explained by Pàlakápya, and the latter, instead ofaddressing Śuśruta, makes Ḷomapáda, king of Anga, the reciever of his instructions, and at the close of chapter 291st Agnidistinctly says that the instructions regarding horses hadbeen imparted by Śálihotra to Śuśruta, and those regardingelephants had been communicated by Pálakápya to the kingof Anga[^5] the obvious inference is that the two names indicatenot the same but two different persons.

+[^5]: "शालिहोत्रःसुश्रुताय हयायुर्वेदमुक्तवान् ।पालकाप्याङ्गराजाय गजायुर्वेदमब्रवीत् ।"

  In the next chapter Dhanvantari again takes up the threadof the discourse, and dwells at some length on the value of thehorse as a vehicle, and the proper times and modes of usingthat animal.
 He concludes by saying that he would quotethe words of Sálihotra on the good and bad points of horses and